pezra/parallel-each/README.txt

 == SYNOPSIS:

+    require 'rubygems'
-    require 'paralleleach'
+    require 'parallel_each'

-    (1..1000).p_map(15) { |i| i + 1 }  # => 2..1001
+    (1..1000).p_each(15) do |i|
+      # do something with i
+    end

-This is much like Enumerable#map except that the resulting array would be created using 15 threads.
-Even on the green threaded MRI this can result in significant performance gains if the block is IO bound.
+This is much like Enumerable#each except that the block would be executed in 15 different threads simultaneously.
+On the green threaded MRI this can result in significant performance gains if the block is IO bound.
+On native thread implementation the gains might be significant for CPU bound operations.

 == REQUIREMENTS:

 == INSTALL:

-* sudo gem install paralleleach
+* sudo gem install parallel_each

 == LICENSE: